Treasury Managed Fund

 There are two streams of cover:

 - Workers Compensation – this covers TMF agencies in the event an employee suffers a work-related injury or illness.
 This is in accordance with NSW Workers Compensation and Injury Management legislation.

 - General Lines – this covers legal liability, motor vehicle and property as well as other miscellaneous areas.

 The TMF provides cover to people working for a NSW Government agency who are travelling overseas for work.
 For more information on the cover, what to do before you travel and emergency travel assistance, please contact your employer or refer to the full Statement of Cover.
 Cover varies depending on whether an agency is covered by workers compensation legislation.

 Services we offer

-Ernst and Young (EY) and Finity provide actuarial information to icare, which are also available to members of the TMF.
-These include calculating contributions, reporting on trends, claims and payments and ad-hoc requests for data.
+Finity provides actuarial information to icare, which is also available to members of the TMF.
+These include calculating contributions, reporting on trends, claims and payments and ad hoc requests for data.

 Our reinsurance program protects from large-scale insurance loss by transferring the impact of catastrophic, large claims and large losses away from the NSW government and into the commercial insurance market.

-We refer legal matters relating to claim decisions to a law firm appointed to the TMF legal panel.
+We refer legal matters relating to claim decisions to a law firm appointed to the workers compensation stream of icare's legal services panel.
 The panel provides legal expertise, cost efficiency and sustainability.